Types of light

 If your business uses halogens for spotlighting, install dimmers and change to low-voltage halogen bulbs.
 If you use halogens for general lighting, consider another type of lighting.

 Read more about halogen lights and low-energy halogen spotlights below.

 Often used in the same situations as halogen bulbs, LEDs are much longer lasting.
 However, they can vary in price and quality considerably, in part because there are no minimum energy performance standards (MEPS) in place for them.
 We recommend that you stick with well-known lighting brands.

-You can read more about LEDs on our ENERGYWISE website.
+You can read more about LEDs below.

 Compact fluorescent lamps work well in shared areas and storage cupboards, where they can be left on for more than a few minutes.
 They also have long lifespans and are low on maintenance.
 CFLs can – and in most cases should - replace incandescent lamps for most applications.